-A Collection of Resources To Tell The Story of PayPal
+A Collection of Articles Tell The Story of PayPal

-This post contains an abundant collection of hand-picked resources that reveal the whole story of Paypal!
-Before you get to the resources here’s an introduction.
+This post contains an abundant collection of hand-picked articles that reveal the whole story of Paypal!
+But first, a brief introduction before you get to the article section

 In 1999 PayPal was voted one of the worst business ideas.
-Looking at it today, processing over three hundred million dollars and around five million transactions each day, plus 72% of US online shoppers having a PayPal account, nobody today can say this was a bad idea!
+Looking at it today, processing over three hundred million dollars and around five million transactions each day, plus 72% of online shoppers in the United States having a PayPal account, no one today can say this was a bad idea!

-It was December of 1998 in Palo Alto California, that PayPal originally called “X,” was founded by six talent individuals; Max Levchin, Peter Thiel, Luke Nosek, Ken Howery, Yu Pan, and Russel Simmons.
-One of the founders Peter Thiel was involved in the company with the intention to wipe out currency inflation worldwide.
+It was December of 1998 in Palo Alto California, that PayPal originally called “X,” was founded by six talented individuals; Max Levchin, Peter Thiel, Luke Nosek, Ken Howery, Yu Pan, and Russel Simmons.

 From 100,000 to 286 million users, here’s how that started.

 A brilliant marketing campaign gave the company a huge boost.
 It cost the company between 60-70 million dollars, which allowed them to acquire 100,000 customers the month they launched the site.
 The campaign consisted of giving every new signup a small cash reward and if you referred a friend you would also get a referral fee.